 Saffron and other herbs

-Saffron and some of its group being from plant origin are loaded with phytonutrients that naturally prevents the damage caused by the MAO just by ingesting them frequently.
-Herbs and spices like cloves, oregano, saffron, cinnamon, nutmeg.
+Saffron and some of its group being from plant origin are loaded with phytonutrients that naturally prevent the damage caused by the MAO just by ingesting them frequently.
+Herbs and spices like cloves, oregano, saffron, cinnamon, and nutmeg.
 You can enjoy each of these in your teas or food.
-Having saffron lighten and livens up a mood and a person within hours of having it either in teas or just mere sniffing.
+Having saffron lightens and livens up a mood and a person within hours of having it either in teas or just mere sniffing.

-it has long been realised how simple exercises and physical activities improves your mood by boosting serotonin production in the brain.
-In researches, patients who suffered from depression were made to exercise a couple of times a week and the result after three months showed us how their moods, and feelings were positively influenced.
+it has long been realised how simple exercises and physical activities improve your mood by boosting serotonin production in the brain.
+In research, patients who suffered from depression were made to exercise a couple of times a week and the result after three months showed us how their moods, and feelings were positively influenced.
 This was seen to have no adverse side effects unlike treating depression with medication.
 I am sure you now know what option naturally works best.
-A couple of exercise sessions in a week will improve the overall mental health of a depressed person, obviously under supervision.
+Some fitness sessions in a week will improve the overall mental health of a depressed person, obviously under supervision.

 Dixon Clarke SE, Ramsay RR.
 Dietary inhibitors of monoamine oxidase A. J Neural Transm.